Disney's Friends for Change: Release history

-Rise
+"Rise"

 "Rise" is a song sung by McClain Sisters for the Disney's Friends for Change campaign for the second Disney's Friends for Change Games.
 It was also used in the end credits of the Disneynature film, Chimpanzee.
 The song was written by the McClains.

 Background

 The song premiered on iTunes on March 23, 2012.

 Music video

-The music video premiered on Vevo March 26, 2012.
+The music video premiered on Vevo on March 26, 2012.